Every couple should do the same.

 Among the craziest pre-nup requests were "no piano playing while the husband is home," "wife not allowed to cut her hair," and from a man in his 40s who didn't want more children, "if the wife were to get pregnant, she'd have to have an abortion."

-Couples have asked for random drug tests, custody of a taxidermy horse, guarantees of certain sexual positions (one put the 'reverse cowboy twice a week' in writing), and in one case, a $100,000 payout to the husband if the wife weighs over 170 pounds.
+Couples have asked for random drug tests, custody of a taxidermy horse, guarantees of certain sexual positions, and in one case, a $100,000 payout to the husband if the wife weighs over 170 pounds.

-Sure, some of these are not just crazy, but downright offensive.
-However, some couples need such regulations to keep them happy and together, just as some must have a love that is free from rigid constraints in order to have a successful relationship — to each their own.
+Some of these aren't just crazy, but downright offensive.
+However, some couples need such regulations to keep them happy and together, just as some must have a love that's free from rigid constraints in order to have a successful relationship.
+To each their own.